-Attachment F
+Attachment F RH Site Evaluation Tool

-DU Cito Fueluation Metric Project Consistency RH Site Evaluation Matrix High Average Low Location/Surroundings Integrates into an existing neighborhood with appropriate interfaces and transitions High=part of a neighborhood, no significant physical barriers, includes transitions; Average=adjacent to neighborhood, some physical barriers, minor transitions; Low=separated from an residential existing area, physical barriers, no transitions available x Located near daily services and amenities (school, park ,variety of commercial) High=Walk 10 minutes to range of service; Average=10 to 20 minutes to range of service; Low= Walk in excess of 20 minutes to range of service.
-Parks and Recreation has specific service objectives for park proximity to residential x Creates new neighborhood, not an isolated project (If not part of neighborhood, Does it create a critical mass or identifiable place, support to provide more services?) × Located near employment centers or ISU Campus (High=10 minute bike/walk or 5 minute drive; Average is 20 minute walk or 15 minute drive; Low= exceeds 15 minute drive or no walkability) × Site Contains no substantial natural features on the site (woodlands, wetlands, waterways) X Located outside of the Floodway Fringe × Separated adequately from adjacent noise, business operations, air quality (trains, highways, industrial uses, airport approach) х Ability to preserve or sustain natural features Х Housing Types and Design N/ Needed housing or building type or variety of housing types X V Architectural interest and character X X Site design for landscape buffering Includes affordable housing (Low and Moderate Income)) X ^
+RH Site Evaluation Matrix Project Consistency High Average Low Location/Surroundings Integrates into an existing neighborhood with appropriate interfaces and transitions High=part of a neighborhood, no significant physical barriers, includes transitions; x Average=adjacent to neighborhood, some physical barriers, minor transitions; Low=separated from an residential existing area, physical barriers, no transitions available Located near daily services and amenities (school, park ,variety of commercial) High=Walk 10 minutes to range of service; Average=10 to 20 minutes to range of service; х Low= Walk in excess of 20 minutes to range of service.
+Parks and Recreation has specific service objectives for park proximity to residential Creates new neighborhood, not an isolated project (If not part of neighborhood, Does it create a critical mass or identifiable place, support to provide more × services?)
+Located near employment centers or ISU Campus (High=10 minute bike/walk or 5 minute drive; Average is 20 minute walk or 15 minute drive; Low= exceeds 15 × minute drive or no walkability) Site Contains no substantial natural features on the site (woodlands, wetlands, x waterways) Located outside of the Floodway Fringe × Separated adequately from adjacent noise, business operations, air quality (trains, v highways, industrial uses, airport approach) X Ability to preserve or sustain natural features Х Housing Types and Design Needed housing or building type or variety of housing types Х Architectural interest and character Х Site design for landscape buffering Х Includes affordable housing (Low and Moderate Income)) Х